AndHann404/IT-Ticketing-System/README.md

 ---
-## Getting Started with Spiceworks
+## Getting started with Spiceworks
 1. Sign up for a Free Account
 2. Log into Spicework Helpdesk Dashboard
 3. Explore ticketing system: